joho/php/content/posts/developers-on-call.md

 ---
-title: 2017 In Review2
+title: Developers On Call
-description: A quick braindump of the year primarily to test out the new blogging feature I built for my site.
+description: Developers not on call benefit from a status quo that is both morally questionable and ultimately unhelpful for software quality.
-publish_date: 2017-12-31
+publishdate: 2018-02-11

-ExpandedTitle: 2017 In Review
+ExpandedTitle: Developers On Call
-ImagePath: /post-images/top-nine-2017.png
+ImagePath: /post-images/tools.png
-ImageCaption: My Instagram top nine of 2017
+ImageCaption: My toolbox as allegory
 ---
 Over the past few days Charity Majors has been at the centre of a wide ranging twitter debate around whether developers should go on call.
 Her position, which I agree with 100%, is that developers should.